rafaelsoStanford/SharedAutonomy_RiskNegotiation/README.md

 Shared autonomy for transitions from AI to human control of a vehicle.
 Design of an agent capable identifying human driver behavior and safely transitioning vehicle control.

 This is a three-stage project:
-    - Classification of human driver behavior.
+- Trajectory prediction conditioned on human driver behavior.
-    - Given driving behavior, we classify if future trajectory is safe/unsafe
+- Classification of future trajectory as safe/unsafe.
-    - Finally begin shared control strategy, slowly handing over vehicle control to driver
+- Finally if safe begin shared control strategy, slowly handing over vehicle control to driver.

 ## Features
 - **Behavior Identification**: The agent is equipped with a diffusion policy model trained on various human driver behaviors, allowing it to make trajectory predictions conditioned on past state observations and driver inputs.